eteitelbaum/code-satp/model-notes.md

 One idea for a paper could be to walk the reader through the steps to improve the codings performed by the model with a limited dataset using augmented data.
 We could fine tune the model on the full training set and then see what happens when we drop down to a smaller number of cases (say 100 or 200).
 Then we could talk about strategies for getting the accuracy up to the level of what we see on the full training set.
 The same principles should apply to improving the codings for the full training set, so I suppose we could try doing that too.
 But I think it would be more interesting to look at it from the standpoint of "how low can you go" in terms of examples to get 90% accuracy or above.

-Here are some libraries ChatGPT recommended for augmented/synthetic data;
+Here are some libraries ChatGPT recommended for augmented/synthetic data:

 1. **NLPAug:** A Python library that provides support for textual augmentations including synonym replacement, back translation, and insertion of contextual word embeddings.
 It can augment text at the word, character, or sentence level.